lambert-velir/hello-react-hooks/client/js/components/Meme/readme.md

   import React, { useEffect, useState } from "react";
   ```
 - https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
-- Make sure to initialize the text states from `localStorage`.
+- Make sure to initialize the text states from `localStorage` so they persist when the page is refreshed.
   - https://reactjs.org/docs/hooks-reference.html#usestate

 #### 4. **useState** + **useEffect**